Key Takeaways:

 Buyers conduct due diligence to find hidden or contingent liabilities, as well as to design the post-closing benefit structure.
 A couple other questions the buyer may want to ask are:

-• Are there any known design or operational defects in the plan that might jeopardize or the plan’s (or merged plan’s) tax-exempt status?
+- Are there any known design or operational defects in the plan that might jeopardize or the plan’s (or merged plan’s) tax-exempt status?
 (The correction of these can be quite costly.)
+When due diligence identifies operational or fiduciary failures, understanding available retirement plan correction programs can help determine how issues should be addressed before they carry into the combined organization.

 Options for Combining Employee Benefits